cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 ## 1. Introduction

-With the release of [Pi Imager 1.6](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/), it is possible to properly configure a Raspberry Pi (running Raspberry OS.
-While pi-imager only uses a limited number of parameters, our system adds network configurations to create a cluster with a simple network configuration.
-In addition to using RaspberryOs, we also have another tutorial that showcases how to use [Ubuntu](https://cloudmesh.github.io/pi/tutorial/ubuntu-burn/)) as operating system.
-Our tutorials are useful as typically many steps are involved.
-We circumvent them by simply burning a card for each of the PIs.
+With the release of [Pi Imager 1.6](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/), it is possible to configure a Raspberry Pi from any operating system while using RaspberryOS.
+While pi-imager only uses a limited number of parameters, our system adds network configurations to create a cluster including a simple network configuration.
+The system works while executing configurations automatically after the first boot.

+> Note: at this time we have not yet ported our system to Windows, but it is fairly easy to do so.
+If you like to help, please contact laszewski@gmail.com.

+In addition to using RaspberryOS, we also have another tutorial that showcases how to use [Ubuntu](https://cloudmesh.github.io/pi/tutorial/ubuntu-burn/)) as the operating system.
+Our tutorials are useful as typically many steps are involved to set up a cluster.
+This requires either the replication of time-consuming tasks that can be automated or the knowledge of DevOps frameworks.

+We avoid this by simply burning a card for each of the PIs.
+No more hours wasted on setting up your initial cluster.

-For this purpose we developed a special command called  `cms burn`, that allows us to easily create such cards.
-The features this command supports includes:
+To facilitate this we developed a special command called  `cms burn`, which allows us to create preconfigured cards with the necessary information.
+The features this command supports include:

-* Set the hostname
+* Setting the hostname,
-* Enables SSH
-* Confugures WiFi
+* Enabling SSH,
-* Locale Settings
+* Configuring WiFi,
+* Setting the locale,
-* Change Password for the pi user
+* Changing the password,
-* Add authorized keys for the pi user
+* Adding authorized keys,
-* Configure a static IP on the ethernet (eth0) interface along with routing preferences
+* Configuring static IPs for wired ethernet along with routing preferences,
-* Configure a WiFi "bridge" for a Pi to act as a router to a cluster of Pis
+* Configuring a WiFi *bridge* for a manager Pi to act as a router between the worker PIs and the internet, and
-* Runs the configuration on first boot.
+* Automating the configuration on first boot.

-We demonstrate the usage of `cms burn` command by creating a cluster of 4 pis (1 manager, 3 workers) where we connect the manager to the internet via Wifi and configure the workers to access the internet through the manager via ethernet connection.
-This might be useful for those with restricted internet access where devices must be registered by MAC Address or through browser login.
+We demonstrate the usage of the `cms burn` command by creating a cluster of 4 pis (1 manager, 3 workers) where we connect the manager to the internet via Wifi and configure the workers to access the internet through the manager via ethernet connection.
+This is useful for those with restricted internet access where devices must be registered by MAC Address or through browser login.

 ## 2. Pre-requisites

-* Computer/Laptop with MacOS or Linux.
-(Windows is not supported, but could be easily added with your help)
+* Computer/Laptop with macOS or Linux.
+(Windows is not supported, but could be easily added with your help.
+Please contact us if you like to help)
 * `python3 --version` > 3.8
-* WiFi SSID and Password
+* WiFi SSID and password
-* 4 Raspberry Pis and 4 SD Cards with power cables (For the purposes of this tutorial) A minimum of 2 is needed, one manager and 1 worker)
+* 4 Raspberry Pis and 4 SD Cards with power cables.
+(However, you only need a minimum of 2 is needed, one manager and 1 worker if you do not have 4 Pis)
-* 4 Ethernet Cables (For the purposes of this tutorial)
+* 4 Ethernet Cables
-* An (un)managed ethernet switch (For the purposes of this tutorial)
+* An unmanaged ethernet switch

-For parts lists please see our linsk on [piplanet.org](https://cloudmesh.github.io/pi/docs/hardware/parts/)
+For parts for different pi cluster configurations, please see  lists please see our links on [piplanet.org](https://cloudmesh.github.io/pi/docs/hardware/parts/)

 ## 3. Notation

-IN our tutorial we define the manager hostname to be `red`, while each worker has a number in it `red01`, `red02`, `red03`
+In our tutorial we define the manager hostname to be `red`, while each worker has a number in it `red01`, `red02`, `red03`

 The following image shows our cluster configuration: